skyybrew/wiiu-hbguide/docs/Riiconnect24vWii.md

 ## Installing the wads
 1. If the patcher has not copied the files to your SD card automatically, you will need to copy them manually
 2. Turn on your wii u and go to the homebrew channel
-3. Open Wii Mod Lite - If that is not there, you have not intalled the files correctly so you need to repeat the previous steps.
+3. Open up Wii Mod Lite - If that is not there, you have not intalled the files correctly so you need to repeat the previous steps.
 4. Navigate to WAD manager
 5. Highlight all of the RiiConnect24 wads and select install
 6. Wii Mod Lite should now be installing the WADs